-5 The role of Support Staff
+5 The role of support staff

-We have a range of support staff at Our Lady Immaculate Catholic Primary School including Teaching assistants, administration staff, learning mentor, school gardener, school social worker, ICT technician, caretaker and premises staff.
+We have a range of support staff at Our Lady Immaculate Catholic Primary School including Teaching assistants, administration staff, Learning Mentor, Play Therapist, school gardener, caretaker and premises staff.
 All of these people have a vital role to play in supporting and encouraging the children to follow our code of conduct.
 Some teaching assistants have special responsibility for the coordination and delivery of particular interventions e.g. R Time, Circle time, Lego Club, Rainbows, Sunbeams and individual support programmes.
+LSA's also support children who are in receipt of Top up Funding from the Local Authority.
+Support is primarily on a 1-1 basis and staff are allocated to classes according to need of the child and expertise of the adult.

-Support staff are expected to work closely with the class teacher/SMT to follow the schools process for reporting and recording incidents as well as the protocols for Reflect, Repair, Rebuild.
+The expectation is for support staff to work closely with the class teacher/SMT to follow the school's process for reporting and recording incidents as well as the protocols for Reflect, Repair, Rebuild.